Rotating strange dwarfs and their indistinguishability from white dwarfs: Introduction

 The baryonic matter that composes a WD is thought to be primarily carbon and oxygen, or sometimes neon and magnesium.
 In addition, spectroscopy measurements show that WD atmospheres are dominated by hydrogen or helium \cite{Bergeron2019}.
 However, according to the Bodmer-Witten hypothesis \cite{bodmer1971collapsed,witten1984}, strange quark matter (SQM) may be the absolute ground state of matter.
 If the SQM is indeed absolutely stable, then neutron stars, WDs, or even planets could possess a core of strange matter.
 This possibility opens a new perspective on the internal structure of WDs.

 Motivated by this scenario, the possibility of WDs containing a SQM core, known as strange dwarfs (SDs), was explored decades ago \cite{Alcock1988Dec,Glendenning1995May}.
 Glendenning et al. \cite{Glendenning1995May} studied the stability of SDs under radial perturbations and showed that this class of objects can remain stable even when the normal matter density exceeds the neutron-drip density threshold, because the SQM core stabilizes the star.
-Some works revisited the stability criteria of SDs using different mathematical approaches and obtained controversial results, e.g., see \cite{Alford2017Sep,DiClemente2023Oct}.
-Furthermore, \cite{Pereira2018Jun,DiClemente2020May} improved the treatment of radial oscillations in the context of the phase transition, showing that radial stability depends on the boundary conditions at the phase transition.
+Subsequent works revisited the stability criteria of strange dwarf configurations using different mathematical approaches, see for instance \cite{Alford2017Sep}.
+At first sight, these studies might seem to lead to different conclusions regarding the stability of hybrid configurations.
+However, later analyses clarified that this apparent discrepancy arises from the physical assumptions adopted for the core--crust interface \cite{DiClemente2023Oct}.
+In particular, \cite{Pereira2018Jun,DiClemente2020May} showed that the radial stability of hybrid stars depends sensitively on the boundary conditions imposed at the phase transition, which are related to the dynamics of phase conversion across the density discontinuity.
+In this context, the interface may behave in different regimes, commonly referred to as slow or fast phase conversion, leading to distinct stability criteria.

 Despite particular differences, SDs share several macroscopic similarities with ordinary WDs.
 For a given radius along the mass–radius relation, the SD is slightly less massive than its WD counterpart.
 On the other hand, for a fixed mass along the mass-radius relation, SDs have smaller radii compared to conventional WDs; see, for instance, \cite{DiClemente2024Aug}.
 Recently, in \cite{Perot2023May}, it is found that the tidal deformability of SDs deviated by about $8\%$ to near $50\%$, depending on the composition of the baryonic crust, from the values obtained for typical WDs.
 This makes tidal deformability a key parameter for distinguishing SDs from WDs through gravitational-wave astronomy.
 In \cite{Kurban2022Sep}, seven SD candidates are proposed by comparing their measured masses and radii with mass-radius diagrams.
 These candidates have smaller radii than other WDs with similar masses.
 The masses range from $0.02$ to $0.12M_{\odot}$, with radii between $9000$ and $15000$ km.
 This mass range is classified as that of extremely low-mass WDs \cite{Wang2022Aug}.